Toyota AZ engine: 2AZ-FXE

 The 2AZ-FXE is an Atkinson cycle variant of the 2AZ-FE.
 It has the same bore and stroke, but the intake cam and pistons are unique.
 It has a physical compression ratio of 12.5:1.

-The large valve overlap leads to a reduction in cylinder charge and reduced torque and power output, but efficiency is increased.
+The longer than normal open intake valve duration leads to a reduction in cylinder charge and reduced torque and power output, but efficiency is increased.
 This combination makes the 2AZ-FXE suitable for use only in hybrid vehicles, where peak torque and power demands can be met by the electric motor and battery.

 Maximum output when used in the Camry hybrid is 211 hp at 6000 rpm with 257 Nm of torque at 4400 rpm.